rachelhyeon/collocation-analysis/collocation_analysis.md

 ## 3. Methods

-First, I calculated absolute and relative frequency of top 20 most frequently occurring tokens in Adele’s lyric corpus.
-After deciding which tokens to examine further, which were *i*, *you*, and *love*, I calculated common dispersion measures for the three tokens to test whether they are dispersed evenly throughout her albums.
+First, absolute and relative frequency of top 20 most frequently occurring tokens in Adele’s lyric corpus were calculated.
+After deciding which tokens to examine further, which were *i*, *you*, and *love*, we calculated common dispersion measures for the three tokens to test whether they are dispersed evenly throughout her albums.

-Next, I uncovered the thematic similarities and differences between Adele’s two subcorpora by comparing the collocates of *love* and *you* for Adele’s first set of albums, albums *19* and *21*, and the second set of albums, albums *25* and *30*.
+Next, thematic similarities and differences between Adele’s two subcorpora were uncovered by comparing the collocates of *love* and *you* for Adele’s first set of albums, albums *19* and *21*, and the second set of albums, albums *25* and *30*.
 Collocation network allows us to visually view the relationship between the two subcorpora by showing us shared and distinct collocates between the subcorpora, the frequency of the collocate using the shade of the color of the collocate, and the strength of the association between the collocates and the initial node.
-I chose to use a collocation network filtered by MI1 values greater than 4, collocate frequency greater than or equal to 4, and span greater than or equal to 5 in order to discover which collocates appeared exclusively near the node.
+A collocation network was created by filtering MI1 values greater than 4, collocate frequency greater than or equal to 4, and span greater than or equal to 5 in order to discover which collocates appeared exclusively near the node.
 The values for MI1, collocate frequency, and span were